 India, Pakistan to allow greater trade through land route

-NEW DELHI (Reuters) - India and Pakistan agreed on Saturday to allow round-the-clock movement of trucks and containers through their main border crossing, signaling a thaw in relations after a year's standoff over military tensions on the border.
+NEW DELHI Jan 18 (Reuters) - India and Pakistan agreed on Saturday to allow round-the-clock movement of trucks and containers through their main border crossing, signalling a thaw in relations after a year's standoff over military tensions on the border.

 Both sides hope closer integration of Pakistan with India's giant economy would help lay the ground for a lowering of political tensions between them.